BelaPlatform/pybela/_sources/readme.rst.txt

-pybela enables seamless interfacing with `Bela <https://bela.io/>`__, the embedded audio platform, using python.
-It offers a convenient way to stream data between Bela and python in both directions.
+pybela allows interfacing with `Bela <https://bela.io/>`__, the embedded audio platform, using python.
+It offers a convenient way to stream data between Bela and python, in both directions.
 In addition to data streaming, pybela supports data logging, as well as variable monitoring and control functionalities.

 Below, you can find instructions to install pybela.
 You can find code examples at ``tutorials/`` and ``test/``.
 The docs are available at